joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-22-native-authentication.md

 ## Wrapping up

 This is only an example of one implementation of native authentication with Turbo.
-Ideas for improvement are a better designed sign in screen, using JWT or OAuth for access tokens, and leveraging a Swift networking library to cut down on the boilerplate.
+Ideas for improvement are a better designed sign-in screen, using JWT or OAuth for access tokens, and leveraging a Swift networking library to cut down on the boilerplate.

 > I maintain [HTTP Client](https://github.com/joemasilotti/HTTP-Client), a small Swift library that drastically reduces the boilerplate needed to make network requests.
 It automatically sets HTTP headers and parses responses directly to your Codable objects.

-You’ve now broken your hybrid app out of the "web only" world and opened up iOS SDKs and fully native screens.
+You’ve now broken your hybrid app out of the web only world and opened up iOS SDKs and fully native screens.
 You could route `/my/items/map` to a native `MapView` instead of dealing with Google Maps in the browser.
 Or route `messages/new` to use a completely custom text editor instead of something web-based.

 What will you build now that you have access to the best parts of Rails _and_ the best parts of iOS?
+Let me know on [Twitter](https://twitter.com/joemasilotti) or by [sending me an email](mailto:joe@masilotti.com).